Netcracker/KubeMarine/documentation/Installation.md

 **Note**: Those parameters remain in manifests files after Kubernetes upgrade.
 That is the proper way to preserve custom settings for system services.

 **Warning**: These kubeadm parameters are configurable only during installation, currently.
-KubeMarine currently do not provide special procedure to change these parameters after installation.
+Kubemarine currently do not provide special procedure to change these parameters after installation.

 During init, join, upgrade procedures kubeadm runs `preflight` procedure to do some preliminary checks.
 In case of any error kubeadm stops working.
 Sometimes it is necessary to ignore some preflight errors to deploy or upgrade successfully.

-KubeMarine allows to configure kubeadm preflight errors to be ignored.
+Kubemarine allows to configure kubeadm preflight errors to be ignored.

 Example: